Texas Real Estate License Lookup | Check Your TREC License Status

 How to Check If Your CE Credits Are Showing Up in TREC

-The CE hours in your LARS record aren’t updated by you — they’re reported by your CE providers directly to TREC.
-When you complete a course, your provider submits that completion.
-What you see in LARS is whatever has been reported so far.
+CE hours in your LARS record are not updated by you.
+Your CE providers report completions directly to TREC.
+What you see in LARS reflects whatever they have submitted so far.

-To verify a specific course is reflected, look at the CE credit detail in your LARS record.
-You’ll see which courses are listed, how many hours each posted, and which provider submitted them.
-If a course is missing, the hours haven’t been reported yet — or there was a reporting error.
+To verify a specific course, pull up the CE credit detail in your LARS record.
+You'll see which courses are listed, how many hours each posted, and which provider submitted them.

-If your CE hours aren’t showing and your renewal deadline is coming up, here’s what you can actually do about it.
+Provider speed varies.
+When your renewal deadline is close and hours aren't showing, here's what you can actually do about it.

 CE Credits Not Showing?
 Here's What to Do.

-Missing CE credits with a renewal deadline coming up is genuinely stressful.
-It happens more than you’d think.
-Here’s how to think through it without panicking.
+Missing CE credits with a deadline looming is genuinely stressful.
+It happens more than you'd think.
+The good news: there's a clear path forward for both scenarios.

 Scenario A: You finished your CE, but the hours aren't posted yet